ccxt/ccxt/wiki/Manual.md

     'currency': currency, // currency code
     'address': address,   // address in terms of requested currency 'tag': tag,           // tag / memo / paymentId for particular currencies (XRP, XMR, ...)
-    'status': status,     // 'ok' or other
     'info': response,     // raw unparsed data as returned from the exchange }
 ```

 With certain currencies, like AEON, BTS, GXS, NXT, SBD, STEEM, STR, XEM, XLM, XMR, XRP, an additional argument `tag` is usually required by exchanges.
+Other currencies will have the `tag` set to `undefined / None / null`.
 The tag is a memo or a message or a payment id that is attached to a withdrawal transaction.
 The tag is mandatory for those currencies and it identifies the recipient user account.

 Be careful when specifying the `tag` and the `address`.
 The `tag` is **NOT an arbitrary user-defined string** of your choice!
 You cannot send user messages and comments in the `tag`.
 The purpose of the `tag` field is to address your wallet properly, so it must be correct.
 You should only use the `tag` received from the exchange you're working with, otherwise your withdrawal transaction might not arrive to its destination ever.